-QUALCOMM is a trademark of Qualcomm Incorporated.
-ATHEROS is a trademark of Qualcomm Atheros.
-Inc.
+QUALCOMM is a trademark of Qualcomm Incorporated, registered in the United States and other countries.
+ATHEROS is a trademark of Qualcomm Atheros, Inc., registered in the United States and other countries.

 DTS, the Symbol, & DTS and the Symbol together are registered trademarks and DTS Studio Sound is a trademark of DTS, Inc. © DTS, Inc. All Rights Reserved.